Evonofy/NeoExpensive/README.md

       What are we?
     </h2>
     <p>
-      Neo Expensive is an e-commerce for gamers, bringing exclusive and personalized content that only exists here
+      Neo Expertise is an e-commerce for gamers, bringing exclusive and personalized content that only exists here
     </p>
   </div>